tegonal/gt/README.md

-re-pull       re-pull files defined in pulled.tsv of a specific or all remotes remote        manage remotes reset         reset one or all remotes (re-establish gpg and re-pull files) self-update   update gget to the latest version
+re-pull       re-pull files defined in pulled.tsv of a specific or all remotes remote        manage remotes reset         reset one or all remotes (re-establish gpg and re-pull files) update        update pulled files to latest or particular version self-update   update gget to the latest version

 --help     prints this help